MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

         }
         ```

-Now run the app again to try out the custom haptics by changing the slider value and toggle switch state.
+Now run the app again to try out the custom haptics by changing the slider value and toggle-switch state.

-## Step 7: Surface Studio and on-screen interactions
+## Step 7: Define on-screen interactions for Surface Studio and similar devices
 Paired with the Surface Studio, the Surface Dial can provide an even more distinctive user experience.

 In addition to the default press and hold menu experience described, the Surface Dial can also be placed directly on the screen of the Surface Studio.
 This enables a special "on-screen" menu.

 By detecting both the contact location and bounds of the Surface Dial, the system handles occlusion by the device and displays a larger version of the menu that wraps around the outside of the Dial.
 This same info can also be used by your app to adapt the UI for both the presence of the device and its anticipated usage, such as the placement of the user's hand and arm.

-The sample that accompanies this getting started includes a slightly more complex example that demonstrates some of these capabilities.
+The sample that accompanies this tutorial includes a slightly more complex example that demonstrates some of these capabilities.

 To see this in action (you'll need a Surface Studio):

 1. Download the sample on a Surface Studio device (with Visual Studio installed)
 2. Open the sample in Visual Studio
 3. Open the App.xaml.cs file
-4. Find the code marked with the title of this step ("Step 7: Surface Studio and on-screen interactions")
+4. Find the code marked with the title of this step ("Step 7: Define on-screen interactions for Surface Studio and similar devices")
 5. Comment the first and second lines ("MainPage_Basic" and "MainPage_Haptics") and uncomment the third ("MainPage")

     ``` csharp